lyang/braintree-rails-example/README.md

 You can play with the live demo at [here](http://braintree-rails-example.herokuapp.com/).

 **Caultion**
-The live demo is for public demo purpose only.
+The live demo is for public *demo purpose only*.

 **DO NOT** put any important or sensitive info in this demo.